 Which parquet flooring should I go for?

-Much will depend on the overall style, tones and colours you are aiming for in your property, and the nature of the spaces where you want to introduce parquet flooring.
+Much will depend on the overall style, tones and colours you are aiming for in your property.
+The nature of the spaces where you want to introduce parquet flooring will also be important.

-Practicality and durability will also be a factor, according to how much traffic you expect in the room and whether you need your flooring to be completely waterproof, slip-resistant, etc. You might also want to consider the speed of fitting and, of course, the cost, especially in a commercial environment.
+Practicality and durability will also be a factor.
+Consider how much traffic you expect in the room and whether you need your flooring to be completely waterproof, slip-resistant, etc. You might also think about the speed of fitting and, of course, the cost, especially in a commercial environment.

 But in the end, always go for the style and tone that makes you feel most comfortable.
 All our flooring products are designed to last, and you won’t want to change them again any time soon!